celupanow/store/README.md

 ```sh
 npm install npm@latest -g
 ```
-You will also need MySQL installed and running.
+You will also need MySQL installed.
+There is a schema file included with the basic sample data you see in the demo video.
+If you are using MySQL Workbench, you should be able to run this script and create the database.

 ### Installation